manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

-valueOf(array) // use default values for offet and count valueOf(array, 2) // use default value for count valueOf(data: array, count: 20) // use default value for offset valueOf((array, count: 20)) // use a tuple expression to mix positional and named arguments
+valueOf(array) // use default values for offet and count valueOf(array, 2) // use default value for count valueOf(array, count:20) // use default value for offset
 ```

 Optional parameters and named arguments are fully integrated in both **IntelliJ IDEA** and **Android Studio**.
 Use the IDE's